SIXSIXONE RECON KNEE PADS

 The back of the knee is open and the mesh kept everything feeling very ventilated.
 This was very welcomed in the African summer at the top of the trails.
-As with previous ventilated knee pads, the mesh seemed quite thin/fragile and the longevity of the fabric would only be
+As with previous ventilated knee pads, the mesh seemed quite thin/fragile and the longevity of the fabric would only be realised in time.

 Ultimately we all agreed that the ventilation was a bit more important than the possibility of a few little holes, maybe because this particular day was hotter than trying a wetsuit on inside a change room, under lights.

 What also stood out was the obvious attention to where protection is needed most, on the knee cap (of course) as well as the boney bits on either side.
 The longer foam extending down to around halfway to the shin area also made perfect sense.

 All in all a great fit and very comfortable.
 You could cut the grass of an entire rugby field with nail clippers on your hands and knees, and your knees would be fine, that comfortable.